 You can hold the funeral wherever you like

-Who knew?
 You don't have to hold a funeral in a church or a crematorium.
-Below we've listed just a few alternatives to more traditional options in the London area.
-These venues are willing to host funerals and/or wakes and will be flexible in catering to your needs.
+Below we've listed just a few alternatives to more traditional options in and around the London area.
+The venues are willing to host funerals and/or wakes and will be flexible in catering to your needs.

 An impressive Georgian style mansion in the Buckinghamshire countryside with incredible views over the River Thames.
 A peaceful and serene location to say goodbye that's well set up to host both funerals and wakes.
 Just a short drive from London.

 A modern interpretation of ancient structures called barrows built to honour and celebrate life.
 Set in the Cambridgeshire countryside the hand-crafted barrow affords an intimate secular space for services, contemplation, and when the time is right celebration.
 Available with no time restrictions, and just 55 miles from London.

 Lauderdale House is a Grade II* Heritage House dating from 1582 with superb views overlooking the magnificent Waterlow Park in Highgate, North London.